On Pancyclicity in a Mixed Model for Domination Reconfiguration: Open Questions

-The authors thank Dr.\ L.\ Teshima for her valuable comments on L. Pipes' honours thesis, from which this work was inspired.
+\acknowledgements The authors thank Dr.\ L.\ Teshima for her valuable comments on L. Pipes' honours thesis, from which this work was inspired.
 The authors also thank Dr.\ A.\ Burgess for a helpful question which led to the investigation of pancylicity in TARS-graphs rather than only hamiltonicity.
-M.E.
-Messinger acknowledges research support from NSERC (grant application 2018-04059).
+Additionally the authors thank the anonymous referee for their comments and suggestions.